delphian/drupal-convert-file/README.txt

 ### Support, issues and questions ###

-The latest relase can be cloned with:

-`git clone --recursive git://github.com/delphian/drupal-convert-file.git`
+The latest relase can be cloned with: `git clone --recursive git://github.com/delphian/drupal-convert-file.git`

 Please submit all issues to https://github.com/delphian/drupal-convert-file/issues

+Feel free to contact me bryan.hazelbaker@gmail.com with any questions.